 Pancreatic islet cell dysfunction is likely to be a crucial factor in the development of PDAC-related NOD.
 The morphology of the pancreatic islet in PC was recently characterized by Nagpal et al[60].
 They demonstrated a significant reduction in islet density, beta and alpha cell area in PC compared to T2DM/control subjects.
 PC-related DM had lower IAPP deposition than T2DM.
 The lower IAPP deposit in PC related DM was also noted in an earlier study[61].
 Future studies should explore the functional impact of such morphological changes.

 Earlier studies have demonstrated a lower C-peptide response to glucagon stimulation suggestive of a beta cell secretory dysfunction in PDAC[62].
-Beta cell function assessed by HOMA-B was also found to be lower in PDAC patients with higher fasting glucose and diabetes[63].
+Beta cell function as assessed by HOMA-B was also found to be lower in PDAC patients with higher fasting glucose and diabetes[63].
 In experimental studies, it was shown that beta cell in PDAC secrete increased amount of amylin preferentially while insulin secretion is diminished[64–66].

-There is experimental evidence for inhibition of insulin secretory function of the beta cell by adrenomedullin, which is released from PC-associated exosomes[67].
+There is an experimental evidence for inhibition of insulin secretory function of the beta cell by adrenomedullin, which is released from PC-associated exosomes[67].
 The role of adrenomedullin inhibiting beta cell insulin secretion in response to glucose was previously shown[68].
 Moreover, adrenomedullin upregulation was noted in PC and its role in IR was also demonstrated[68].
 Adrenomedullin was found to be a mediator for the increase in the exosome-induced lipolysis of the subcutaneous fat in PDAC[69].
-The role of adrenomedullin as a screening biomarker is currently investigated in a prospective cohort study to identify patients with NOD with underlying PDAC[70].
+The role of adrenomedullin as a screening biomarker is currently investigated in a prospective cohort study to identify patients with NOD and underlying PDAC[70].

 Vanin-1 helps in hydrolysis of pantetheine and synthesis of vitamin B5 and cysteamine, which are required for lipid, energy and coenzyme A metabolism[71].
 The role of vanin-1 is implicated in PDAC-induced paraneoplastic islet cell dysfunction, predominantly mediated by decreasing glutathione and elevating oxidative stress[72].
 The same group earlier identified vanin-1 as a distinct marker of PDAC-related DM based on gene expression profile of the peripheral blood[73].
 The role of transforming growth factor-beta (TGF-β) in the destruction of pancreatic beta cell had also been shown in animal studies[74,75] The macrophage migratory inhibiting factor was overexpressed in PDAC and was shown to decrease the beta cell secretory function[76].